-Jenny McFarland, PhD, is tenured faculty and former chair of the Biology department at Edmonds Community College.
+Jenny McFarland, PhD, is emeritus faculty and former chair of the Biology department at Edmonds Community College.
 She has experience teaching physiology to diverse groups of undergraduates.
 She has actively participated in projects to improve and reform biology education, including FIRST II and Mathematics Across the Curriculum (MAC), the Curriculum for the Bioregion, Conceptual Assessment in Biology (CABII & CABIII meetings) and has a history of engagement in interdisciplinary and active learning.
 She has is also a PULSE (Partnership in Undergraduate Life Science Education) leadership fellow.
 Jenny McFarland @ Google Scholar

 Joel Michael, PhD, is a professor emeritus in the Department of Molecular Biophysics and Physiology at Rush Medical College.
 His educational research has helped faculty examine student understanding of physiological phenomena and their misconceptions about physiological responses.
 He is a strong proponent of incorporating active learning in physiology education at all levels (undergraduate through medical school).
 Dr. Michael received the American Physiological Society's Claude Bernard Distinguished Lectureship Award in 2001.
 Joel Michael @ Google Scholar